alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The law enforcement agencies involved in the underlying case.

-• The clerk of the court that handled the case.
+• The clerk of the court who handled the case.

-Petitioners must note that the district attorney will notify the victim regarding the petition to expunge the record.
+Upon receiving the petition, the district attorney will notify the victims of your decision to expunge records.
 The victim and the district attorney can then file their objections within 45 days of receiving the notice.

-After filling out the form correctly, the petitioner must file the petition with the circuit court in the county where they were arrested or their case was heard.
-For example, an individual can file their petition with the Circuit Court of Mobile County if their case was heard in the City of Mobile Municipal Court.
+5. File the Petition: The petitioner must file the petition with the circuit court in the county where they were arrested or their case was heard.
+For example, a petitioner can file a petition with the Mobile County Circuit Court if the case is heard in the City of Mobile Municipal Court.

 The petitioner must pay for each petition if they request the expungement of multiple arrests and convictions that may have stemmed from those arrests.
 However, they are only required to pay once if they want to expunge an arrest record and charges tied to that arrest.